追踪 API¶

 IsValid¶

-, that returns a boolean value, which is true
+An API called IsValid, that returns a boolean value, which is true if the

 SpanContext has a non-zero TraceID and a non-zero SpanID, MUST be provided.